areinsvo/NanoHarvester/README.md

 ```

 ### Upload to the Striped database
+***step0*** Getting account in fbd02 computer and setting up environment

-To upload datasets on the database ask Igor for an account by email (ivm@fnal.gov).
+To upload datasets on the database ask Igor for an account on ifdb02 by email (ivm@fnal.gov).
 Provide you FNAL username in the request.
 Then:

 ```bash
 kinit FNAL_USERNAME@FNAL.GOV
 ```
 #### Environment setup

-First download miniconda installer (python 2.7 64bit) from https://conda.io/miniconda.html to your coputer and then copy the installer into the ifdb02 computer
+First download miniconda installer (python 2.7 64bit) from https://conda.io/miniconda.html to your coputer and then copy the installer into the ifdb02 computer.
+The file will be named Miniconda2-latest-Linux-x86_64.sh

 ```bash
 scp Miniconda2-latest-Linux-x86_64.sh username@ifdb02.fnal.gov:
 ```
-and log in
+then login into ifdb02.
 ```bash
 ssh FNAL_USERNAME@ifdb02.fnal.gov
 ```